flame/blis/README.md

 calls](http://www.netlib.org/lapack/lug/node145.html).
 An object-based API is also available for more experienced users.

-For a thorough presentation of our framework, please read our recently accepted journal article, ["BLIS: A Framework for Rapidly Instantiating BLAS Functionality"](http://www.cs.utexas.edu/users/flame/pubs/blis1_toms_rev3.pdf).
+For a thorough presentation of our framework, please read our journal article, ["BLIS: A Framework for Rapidly Instantiating BLAS Functionality"](http://www.cs.utexas.edu/users/flame/pubs/blis1_toms_rev3.pdf).
 For those who just want an executive summary, please see the next section.